SnobbyDragon/happynumbers/README.md

 # happynumbers
-Playing with happy numbers in Lean
+Playing with happy numbers among other things in Lean